MillionConcepts/pdr/supported_datasets.md

         are discarded rather than returned to the user.*
     - derived products: BTR, ABR, PBT, and ALB
 - MESSENGER
+  - GRNS
+    - NS EDR, CDR, DDR
-  - GRNS EDR, RDR, CDR, DDR, and DAP
+    - GRS EDR, RDR, CDR, DAP
+  - MASCS
+    - UVVS EDR, CDR, and DDR
-  - MASCS EDR, CDR, DDR, and DAP
+    - VIRS EDR, CDR, DDR, and DAP
   - MLA EDR, RDR, RADR, CDR, and GDR
   - XRS EDR, RDR, and CDR
     - *note: RDR maps are defined differently in their PDS3 and PDS4 labels.
 We recommend opening them from their PDS4 labels.*